M-D-Br/NodeControl/README.md

 # NodeControl
 Telegram bot for generating Bitcoin addresses from full node.
 This can be run on a separate device, but if you intend to use the lightning invoice generator (coming soon), it will need to be set up on the same device as your node.

+__Note:__ Telegram chats aren't encrypted, and anyone that gains access to your account would be able to interact with your client.
+Use at your own risk.

 Fire up your terminal and clone the repo into a directory of your choosing.

 `git clone https://github.com/M-D-Br/NodeControl.git`